ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-28-Idea-to-Experiment-Post.md

 ---

 ##### **Final Considerations:**
 It is essential to note that this **represents only one of several validation tests** required for a complete forensic study.
-Additional tests should evaluate **different upload/download methods** — API-based transfers vs. manual uploads.
+Additional tests should evaluate **different upload/download methods**, an example would be API-based transfers vs. manual uploads.

 By conducting **multiple controlled experiments**, forensic researchers ensure findings are **comprehensive, repeatable, and applicable to real-world forensic investigations**.